 - Airport transfers in the programme country during the programme.

 - Bottled water and snacks.

-- Private transport throughout Ghana during the programme.
+- Private transport in the programme country during the programme.

 - Workshops and community visits during the programme.